andykarpov/karabas-pro/software/profi/net-tools/release/for_pqdos/moonr/README.md

 To compile project all you need is [sjasmplus](https://github.com/z00m128/sjasmplus).

 You may use or not use GNU Make.
-But for just build enought only sjasmplus: `sjasmplus main.asm`.
+But for just build enought only sjasmplus: `sjasmplus -DZIFI main.asm`.

 To getting working distro you'll need: